American Renaissance (magazine): Content

 American Renaissance is a white supremacist publication.
 It has been described as "alt-right" by The Guardian.
 On December 18, 2017, the accounts for the magazine and its editor Jared Taylor were suspended by Twitter.
 Before the suspension, the magazine's account had 32,800 followers.

 The publication promotes pseudoscientific notions "that attempt to demonstrate the intellectual and cultural superiority of whites and publishes articles on the supposed decline of American society because of integrationist social policies."

 According to Carol M. Swain, "American Renaissance has become the leading intellectual journal of contemporary white nationalism with a small but highly educated readership which sees itself as the vanguard of a new race realism that seeks to rescue America from the harmful effects of multiculturalist dogmas."
-YouTube banned the American Renaissance channel, along with those of individual white nationalists, in late June 2020 for ignoring the website's policies against hate speech.
+YouTube banned the American Renaissance channel, along with those of individual white nationalists, in late June 2020 for violating the website's policies against hate speech.